aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

     -  This procedure can be used in combination with a normal solve statement.

-    -  This procedure is only supported by GUROBI 7.0 or higher.
+    -  This procedure is only supported by GUROBI.

     -  If the *computeserver* argument is not specified then the compute server must be specified via a Gurobi client license key file.